Colossal

 What is Colossal?

-Think Titanfall meets Halo.
-It’s an arena shooter built for speed—wall-runs, slides, and grapples aren’t just for style points; they’re how you fight for map control, rotate to new positions, and contest powerful item spawns.
-Then the pacing pivots: call in a mech that plays more like a hero shooter, with a defined kit, healing/reviving gameplay loops, and pseudo-objectives that reward positioning and calculated pushes.
-Pilots deliver a speed-power fantasy; mechs deliver a scale fantasy.
-That back-and-forth constantly changing style of play is the core that makes this game stand out.
+Mechs slow things down and play more like a strategic and calculated hero shooter with fighting-game-like individual mechanics.
+Mechs have predefined kits, healing/reviving gameplay loops, and pseudo-objectives that reward positioning and calculated pushes.
+Pilots deliver a speed fantasy; mechs deliver a scale fantasy.
+That back-and-forth, constantly changing style of play is the core that makes this game stand out.

 Why an arena shooter?
-Because pre-match customization narrows the player’s decision space; arena design explodes it.
-In Colossal, weapons and even pilot abilities are lootable, limited-use items found in the match, so you’re constantly adapting to what you can secure and where you can secure it.
-Loadout customization locks players into their comfort zones; arenas make you adapt.
-In Colossal, the map is your kit—guns and even pilot abilities are limited-use pickups.
-That on-map economy pairs perfectly with high mobility (race, route, rotate) and with hero-style mechs that turn openings into tactical power plays.
-Variety every life = replayability.
+Because pre-match customization narrows the player’s decision space by allowing players to lock themselves into their comfort zones, Arena pops it wide open by forcing players to adapt to whatever they find.
+In Colossal, weapons, pilot abilities, mech healing consumables, and even the earning of mechs are tied to lootable, limited-use items found in the match.
+So you’re constantly adapting to what you can secure and where you can secure it.
+Loadout customization locks players into their comfort zones; by design, arenas make you adapt.
+In Colossal, the map is your kit.
+Guns and even pilot abilities are limited-use pickups.
+This map-centric toolbox pairs perfectly with high mobility as players use their toolkits to race to contest item spawns and control the map.
+That paired with hero-shooter style mechs that revolve around stratgic teamplay + fighting-game-esc 1:1 combat… Colossal becomes a beautiful blend of strategy, technical skill, and immense variety.

 Technologies Used